Burglary Lawyer in Tampa

 Unless a burglary defendant confesses, intent is usually determined by the circumstances.
 If a defendant entered an apartment in the middle of the night with a flashlight and knife and was found hiding in a closet, that evidence alone may be sufficient to convict the suspect of burglary.

-But if you entered a home or a business with the intention of taking back something that you believed was in fact yours, or if you entered a home or a business while believing that you had the owner’s permission to take an item, then you are not guilty of burglary.
+But if you entered a home or a business with the intention of taking back something that you believed was, in fact, yours, or if you entered a home or a business while believing that you had the owner’s permission to take an item, then you are not guilty of burglary.

-If you are charged with the burglary of a structure, but you never entered that structure and never committed a crime there, a Tampa Bay burglary attorney may be able to persuade the prosecutor or the jury that you are a victim of mistaken identity and that someone else is in fact the burglar.
+If you are charged with the burglary of a structure, but you never entered that structure and never committed a crime there, a Tampa Bay burglary attorney may be able to persuade the prosecutor or the jury that you are a victim of mistaken identity and that someone else is, in fact, the burglar.

 As mentioned previously, Florida may prosecute burglary as a felony in the first, second, or third degree.
 The charge is a first-degree felony if the defendant used a motor vehicle to damage the dwelling or structure or caused over $1,000 in damage to the dwelling or structure.